ranand12/GeminiWithUI/VertexAI-Basic-Chainlit/CLOUD_SHELL_GUIDE.md

 Google Cloud Shell provides several advantages for deployment:

-1. No need to install Google Cloud SDK or Docker locally
+1. No need to install Google Cloud SDK locally
 2. Pre-authenticated with your Google Cloud account
-3. Uses Cloud Build for container building, which is more reliable than local Docker
+3. Uses Cloud Build for container building
 4. Free to use and accessible from any browser

 ## Step 1: Open Cloud Shell